mathesar-foundation/mathesar-wiki/community/matrix.md

 1. Join our [Matrix Space](https://matrix.to/#/!KQLkDbtIMsvcwUIfNy:matrix.mathesar.org?via=matrix.mathesar.org&via=matrix.org).

+    - When prompted to "Choose an app to continue", select "Element".

     - If you're new to Matrix, you'll need to create an account.
-You can choose to host your account on `matrix.org` or on our homeserver `matrix.mathesar.org`.
+If you already have a Matrix account, you can use it here, even if that account is hosted on a different Matrix homeserver.

 1. If you want to use a desktop or mobile app, we recommend installing [Element](https://element.io/get-started).
+There are [other clients](https://matrix.org/clients/) too.

-### Chat rooms
+## Chat rooms

+You'll need to individually join whichever chat rooms interest you, even if you have joined our Matrix space per the instructions above.

 ### General discussion